A New Understanding of the Ear

 Listening Versus Hearing

-Dr. Alfred Tomatis, the Method’s founder, emphasized that listening is different from hearing.
+Dr. Alfred Tomatis emphasized listening as different from hearing.
 Hearing is the passive reception of sound while listening is the active participation in what one hears.
 It is possible to have good hearing, but poor listening.
 Dr. Tomatis found that by improving your listening, you can improve your day-to-day functioning in many areas.

 Dr. Tomatis proved through scientific research that the voice can only produce what the ear can hear.
 If a sound is returned to the ear, it is immediately regained in the voice.
 And, if the ear is re-trained for a minimal amount of time, the changes are long lasting.
-Tomatis built his Method around this proven premise, which was named the Tomatis Effect.
+This proven premise is called the Tomatis Effect.

 The ear plays a unique and critical role in our daily living.
-The positive effects of good listening are far-reaching and are based on key physiological understandings, which have become known over the last few decades.
+The positive effects of good listening are far-reaching.
 For instance:

 -